Joannarama/the-Oracle/README.md

 ## Credits
 ### Content
-1. Horoscopes: Horoscopes are modivied versions of horoscopes found on [horoscopes](https://www.ganeshaspeaks.com/horoscopes/daily-horoscope/)
+1. Horoscopes: Horoscopes are modified versions of horoscopes found on [horoscopes](https://www.ganeshaspeaks.com/horoscopes/daily-horoscope/)
 2. Crystal Ball answers: The crystal ball answers are based on widely used, standard '8-ball' answers, with some modification.